psychemedia/island-storynotes/edward-woodville.md

 As an Island resident, popular history perhaps includes the second world war tales of the Pluto pipes, the "pipeline under the ocean" intended to supply fuel to the British and American forces on their return to mainland Europe following the Normandy landings; or the failed attempts by King Charles I, imprisoned in 1647 during the English Civl War, to escape from Carisbrooke Castle.

-And it is perhaps surprising that more isn't made of the tale of King Harold camping not far Brading Haven, back when the harbour still extended to Brading, in the months before the 1066 invasion, as he waited for the invading forces to land somewhere along the coast earlier in the year is not more widely spoken of.
+Given that 1066 is one of the more memorable dates of British history, I also find it surprising that more isn't made of the tale of King Harold camping not far Brading Haven, back when the harbour still extended to Brading, in the months before the 1066 invasion, as he waited for the invading forces to land somewhere along the coast earlier in the year isn't more widely spoken of.

-Or of the fabulously wealthy Bishop Odo of Bayeux, half-brother of William the Conqueror, and unofficial regent when William was out of the country, and of whom many stories could be told, including the stripping of his position as the Earl of Kent at Carisbrooke castle by the king himself, after the king had heard tell that Odo was aspiring to become Pope.
+Or from around the same time, tales of the fabulously wealthy Bishop Odo of Bayeux, half-brother of William the Conqueror, and unofficial regent when William was out of the country, about whom many stories could be told, with island relevance: such as the stripping of his position as the Earl of Kent at Carisbrooke castle by the king himself, after the king had heard tell that Odo was aspiring to become Pope, or the legend of Odo's gold...

 But this story is not those stories, although it is a story of another Lord of Carisbrooke Castle, and Captain of the Island: Sir Edward Woodville.